alikariminik/MyGov-Milestone-Project-3/README.md

 * A profile card containing the cabinet member's name, image, position and constituency.

 User Story:
-> As a user, I want to be find out more details such as a biography and recent voting records for a particular cabinet member.
+> As a user, I want to be able to find out more details such as a biography and recent voting records for a particular cabinet member.

 Acceptance Criteria:
 * Users should be able to click on a Cabinet Member to view further details about them.